 2 to 1 |

-You will find the entire group of Suit ‘Em Up side bets in Felt Gaming’s online blackjack release of the same name.
-The latter uses six full decks and awards winnings according to the second paytable.
-With six decks, side bettors are up against a house advantage of 3.41% under the first payout schedule and 4.65% under the second pay structure.
+You will encounter the full Suit ‘Em Up portfolio in Felt Gaming’s online blackjack release of the same name.
+This version uses six full decks and pays according to the second paytable.
+With six decks, side bettors face a house advantage of 3.41% under the first payout schedule and 4.65% under the second.

 Interesting Fact!
-The more decks are implemented in a given blackjack variation, the lower the house edge on side bets gets.
-The opposite is true in the main game where the house edge increases with each extra deck that comes into play.
-Thus, the house edge of two-deck variants of Suit ‘Em Up Blackjack is more than twice as high at 9.41% (Paytable #1) or 10.16% (Paytable #2).
+The more decks are implemented in a given blackjack variation, the lower the house edge on side bets becomes.
+The opposite is true in the main game, where the house edge increases with each additional deck that comes into play.
+Consequently, the house edge of two-deck versions of Suit ‘Em Up Blackjack is more than twice as high at 9.41% (Paytable #1) or 10.16% (Paytable #2).

 Perfect Pairs Side Bets

-This side wager wins whenever the player’s first two cards comprise a pair and loses with all other card combinations.
+This side wager pays whenever the player’s first two cards form a pair and loses with any other combination.
 Players can earn payouts for the following three types of pairs:

-The lower the probability of obtaining the respective pair, the more it pays.
-Payouts for the same pair may vary based on which variation of the game you play.
-The house edge for this side bet depends on the payouts and the number of decks.
+The lower the probability of receiving a given pair, the higher the payout.
+Payouts for the same pair can vary depending on the game variation.
+The house edge for this side bet depends on the paytable and the number of decks in use.

 Paytable #1 |